niasar/pve-hosts/README.md

 Works great with PVE 5.3 and 5.4, i guess it will work on other 5.x installations.
 Currently i have no PVE v6 cluster to test compatibility, so it may work on v6, but im not sure

+Also you can generate list in ansible hosts file format by specifying `-format ansible` flag

 #### Warning

 If node have multiple IP addressess on given interface, only first one will be included, for others specify interface with index (ex. vmbr0:1)

+You need all your cluster nodes to be online, to generate host list

 Also if you have issues with your /etc/ssh/ssh_known_hosts file, execution will fail